rileywheadon/ffa-docs/docs/ffa-introduction.md

 | $50$ Years    | $0.02$                 | $0.98$   |
 | $100$ Years   | $0.01$                 | $0.99$   |

-Suppose our fitted probability distribution has cumulative distribution function $F(x)$.
+Suppose our fitted probability distribution has a cumulative distribution function $F(x)$.
-The function $F(x)$ maps annual maximum series values to probabilities.
+The function $F(x)$ maps annual maximum flood magnitudes to quantiles/non-exceedance probabilities.
-However, we want to determine the annual maxima from the probabilities, so we use the inverse of the cumulative distribution $F^{-1}(x)$ instead.
+However, we want to determine flood magnitudes from the quantiles/non-exceedance probabilities, so we use the inverse of the cumulative distribution $F^{-1}(x)$ instead.
 The function $F^{-1}(x)$ is also known as the **Quantile Function**.

 ### Example Plot